How is JCU making a difference?

 Take a look at our JCU GP training stories

-Following these two processes, the placements team meets to allocate registrars to training regions taking into account the information supplied in the placements survey, training post capacity and the health needs of our communities.
+Following these two processes, the placements team meets to allocate registrars to training regions taking into account the information supplied in the placements questionnaire, training post capacity and the health needs of our communities.
 Although the team makes every effort to do so, it is not always possible to allocate registrars to their preferred region.
-This is for several reasons including training post capacity, supervisor availability, training post requirements set by ACRRM and RACGP, and the importance that we give to distributing registrars evenly and fairly across the whole JCU region, with priority given to areas with greater health needs.
+This is for several reasons including training post capacity, supervisor availability, training post requirements set by ACRRM and RACGP, and the importance that we give to distributing registrars evenly and fairly across the entire JCU region, with priority given to areas with greater health needs.

 Once a registrar is allocated to a training region, the regional team will make contact with them to allocate two suitable training posts to interview at (if two are available at that time).
 Following the interview/s the training post will decide whether or not to offer the registrar a placement.
 Registrars can choose to accept or decline an offer.
 Following this process, if there are no suitable available training posts in the allocated region, registrars will be offered interviews in other regions of JCU.

 JCU strongly encourages registrars to remain in one region of choice for the duration of their training.
 This allows registrars to build up a local patient base, provide continuity of care to the community, get to know the local services and referral pathways, and successfully prepare for college assessments.
 Registrars should be aware that in some cases the college policies or training post accreditation may dictate a regional move.
-Examples of these include the RACGP's two-practice diversity requirement and ACRRM's placement requirements.
+Examples of these include the RACGP's diversity requirement and ACRRM's placement requirements.

 Contact email@example.com for more information.